 Geometric mechanics

-Back to my research page.
+Back to my research page

-Foundations for mechanics
+mechanics

-- An apology for geometric mechanics written for a robotics audience.
+- An apology for geometric mechanics written for a robotics audience

 Reference: Is it worth learning differential geometric methods